Missing values: sparse inverse covariance estimation and an extension to sparse regression: Simulations

 The box-plots in Figure~\ref{fig:mod0} of the L2-distances, summarize the performance of the different methods for different combinations $n/\tau/\sigma$.
-In this experiment 20\% of the training data were deleted completely at random.
-For reference, we added a box-plot for the L2-distances for the Lasso carried out on complete data, i.e. before deleting 20\% in the training data.
+In this experiment, 20\% of the training data were deleted completely at random.
+For reference, we added a box-plot for the L2-distances for the Lasso carried out on complete data, i.e., before deleting 20\% in the training data.

-For the model from the original Lasso paper, namely the combination $20/0.5/3$, we see that the Lasso on complete data does not perform substantially better than simple \emph{mean imputation} on data with 20\% of the values removed.
+For the model from the original Lasso paper, namely the combination $n/\tau/\sigma=20/0.5/3$, we see that the Lasso on complete data does not perform substantially better than simple mean imputation on data with 20\% of the values removed.
 This is due to the high noise level in this model.
 By increasing $n$ and/or scaling down $\sigma$, we reduce the noise level and increase the signal in the data.
-Indeed, in the setup $40/0.5/1$, the analysis with complete data performs now much better than all analyses carried out on data with missing values.
-We also see that the \emph{two-stage likelihood} method is slightly better than the other methods.
-In the setup $40/0.95/1$ we increase the correlation between the covariates by setting $\tau$ from 0.5 to 0.95.
-Here the new method is as good as the complete analysis.
-Finally in the last setup, $100/0.5/0.5$, where $n$ is increased and $\sigma$ is reduced again, the \emph{two-stage likelihood} method is much better than the other methods.
-Thus, for the cases considered where missing data imply a clear information loss (e.g. when the difference between complete and mean imputed data is large), the new two-stage procedure is best.
+Indeed, in the setup $n/\tau/\sigma=40/0.5/1$, the analysis with complete data performs now much better than all analyses carried out on data with missing values.
+We also see that the \emph{Miss2stg} method is slightly better than the other methods.
+In the setup $n/\tau/\sigma=40/0.95/1$ we increase the correlation between the covariates by setting $\tau$ from 0.5 to 0.95 and we notice that now \emph{KnnImp}, \emph{MissGLImp} and \emph{Miss2stg} outperform the ``naive'' \emph{MeanImp} which ignores the correlation among the different variables in the imputation step.
+Finally in the last setup, $n/\tau/\sigma=100/0.5/0.5$, where $n$ is increased and $\sigma$ is reduced again, the \emph{Miss2stg} method is much better than the other methods.
+Thus, for the cases considered where missing data imply a clear information loss (e.g., when the difference between complete and mean imputed data is large), the new two-stage procedure is best.